Paralegal Studies Certificate Program

-Courses are offered in the rotation shown below, however, the schedule of classes could be altered as a result of instructor conflicts or availability, needs of a large number of program students, or the addition of new courses.
-Students should always review the latest catalog for classes available each term.
+Courses are offered in a two year rotation, however, the schedule of classes could be altered as a result of instructor conflicts or availability, needs of a large number of program students, or the addition of new courses.
+Students should always review the website for classes available each term.

 Bruce McCall Endowed Memorial Scholarship for Paralegal Studies

-The Bruce McCall Endowed Memorial Scholarship for Paralegal Studies was established to assist students enrolled in the USA Special Courses Paralegal Studies Certificate Program.
-This annually awarded scholarship is an excellent opportunity for students demonstrating high academic achievement in this program to receive financial assistance toward completing program course work.
+The Bruce McCall Endowed Memorial Scholarship for Paralegal Studies was established to assist students entering or enrolled in the USA Special Courses Paralegal Studies Certificate Program.
+This annually awarded scholarship is an excellent opportunity for students demonstrating high academic achievement to receive financial assistance toward completing program course work.

 Taylor-Martino Endowed Scholarship for Paralegal Studies

 The Taylor-Martino Endowed Scholarship in Paralegal Studies has been created through a generous contribution of the legal firm Taylor Martino.
-This scholarship will be awarded to students from Mobile and surrounding counties who demonstrate high academic achievement in previous coursework and an interest in the Paralegal Studies Certificate Program.
-Only students entering the Paralegal Studies Certificate Program may apply for this scholarship and are required to apply to the certificate program before submitting the scholarship application.
+This scholarship will be awarded to students from Mobile and surrounding counties who demonstrate high academic achievement in previous coursework in the Paralegal Studies Certificate Program.

 The Center for Continuing Education recognizes that people may have various constraints which may make the in-person Paralegal Studies Certificate Program not a viable option.
 Accordingly, we have partnered with an online partner to allow students to pursue their dream.